ByronHsu/Never-Blink/README.md

 ## 4. 🚧 Problem

-1. **Can not endure too many clients because the detector engine is too weak and slow.**
+1. Becausee the detector is too slow and weak, we can not afford too many clients so that we do not deploy it to a public server now.
+We plan to train a robust and fast model in the future.
 2. When restarting, the old media connection listener will be called again.
 So we remove restart temporarily.
-3. The server can not endure too much flow at a time.
-So that we currently do not deploy it to a public server.
-4. **Need a robust and fast blink detect model**(Can anyone provide? 😭)

 ## 5. 📖 Reference